Logotype for Colliers International Group Inc

 Executive summary

-• 2025 delivered strong results with 15% revenue growth, 14% net revenue growth, and over 70% of earnings from recurring professional services, supported by robust free cash flow conversion and a major milestone acquisition of Ayesa Engineering to expand global reach and capabilities.
+• 2025 delivered strong results with double-digit revenue and net revenue growth, over 70% of earnings from recurring professional services, and robust free cash flow conversion at 105% of adjusted net earnings.

 Financial highlights